akka/akka/akka-docs/src/main/paradox/cluster-client.md

 ## An Example

-On the cluster nodes, first, start the receptionist.
+On the cluster nodes, first start the receptionist.
 Note, it is recommended to load the extension when the actor system is started by defining it in the `akka.extensions` configuration property:

 ```